Travel Credit Cards: Are They Worth It?

 • Value Realized: The retail price of the tickets was $12,000.
 By using the right card, the consultant increased their "return" from $750 to $12,000.

-Case Study 2: The Family Vacation Pivot
+Case Study 2: Family Pivot

 A family of four wanted to visit Orlando.
 They focused on the Hilton Honors American Express Aspire Card.